 I caught the fellow below last autumn while he was in a brief, contemplative state.
 I believe the modern term for this is ‘mindfulness’.

-Silvereyes build delicate nests for their eggs, often quite close to the ground.
+Silvereyes build delicate nests, often quite close to the ground.
 I loved this description of their nests from 1904, when horses were still the main means of transport in Sydney;

 The disappearance of silvereyes from my Sydney garden was a big factor in my move to the Mountains.
-They give me so much pleasure .
+They give me so much pleasure.
+Seems to me we have a duty of care up here to take good care of them.
+Fresh water is essential of course, especially as we experience more episodes of extreme heat.

 I hope they don’t vanish completely from the city.
-They need lots of protection therefrom cats and the aggressive native miner and Indian mynah birds.
+They need lots of protection there from cats and the aggressive native miner and Indian mynah birds.
 A dense underplanting of native shrubs helps.
+The groundcover I’ve used in the followiing photo is grevillea.